|

 should be careful not to push people too much towards such solutions

+if they want to keep up the current practice of mass lawsuits.
 Last but not least, in the last instance of a deal between the

 record labels and an online music service that got too popular for